Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 If so, congratulations are in order.
 You own one of the best-designed and -built homes in America.
 Here are some clues to look for.

 1. Look in your attic, basement, garage, and crawlspace for blueprints, shipping documents, or the assembly manual.
 These were often tucked in out-of-the-way places.
-The document will tell you the name of the company that made the kit, and the model number.
+The documents will reveal the name of the company that made the kit, and the model number.

 1. Look for stenciled markings on floor joists and rafters in the attic or basement where they are exposed.
-These marks were keyed to the blueprints that came with the kit.
 Companies marked their lumber differently, so the type of marking can tell you who made the kit.

-3. Look at original mortgage or purchase papers, building permits, and utility company records (particularly those relating to water and sewer installations), for clues as to the origin of the house.
+3. Look at original mortgage or purchase papers, building permits, and utility company records for clues as to the origin of the house.

 4. Don't forget newspaper archives.
 Many communities required building permits and land sales to be published.
 Look for articles about new home construction, especially if it mentions that the home is a Redy-Cut kit home.
 The quality of Sears and Aladdin homes was such that builders often built the kits on spec, knowing there would be considerable interest in the home simply due to the reputation of the company.